adamsilver/fdpb/01-a-registration-form.md

 var passwordReveal2 = new PasswordReveal(document.getElementById('input2'));
 ```

 Second, the component's methods, are defined on the prototype — for example `PasswordReveal.prototype.onButtonClick`.
-The `prototype` is the most performant way to share methods across multiple different instances of the same component.
+The `prototype` is the most performant way to share methods across multiple instances of the same component.

 Third, jQuery is being used to create and retrieve elements, and listen to events.
 While jQuery may not be necessary or preferred, using it means that the book can focus on forms — and not on the complexities of cross-browser components.